Boberro/arma3-trimview/readme.txt

 Changelog (probably does not interest you, but I'm old and can forget stuff otherwise):
 ---------
+v1.0.3 - fix: if normal view distance is bigger than focus distance, user should be warned instead of their config getting broken; same for trim

-v1.0.2 - added ability to focus, in addition to shortening the view distance; out with the userconfig, all hail the CBA! v1.0.1 - experimental ability to lengthen the view distance instead of shortening it v1.0 - initial release
+v1.0.2 - feature: added ability to focus, in addition to shortening the view distance
+         tweak: out with the userconfig, all hail the CBA!

+v1.0.1 - experimental ability to lengthen the view distance instead of shortening it

+v1.0 - initial release